netdata/netdata/docs/guides/monitor/visualize-monitor-anomalies.md

 custom_edit_url: https://github.com/netdata/netdata/edit/master/docs/guides/monitor/visualize-monitor-anomalies.md
 -->

-# Monitor and visualize anomalies with Netdata
+# Monitor and visualize anomalies with Netdata (part 2)

 Welcome to part 2 of our series of guides on using _unsupervised anomaly detection_ to detect issues with your systems, containers, and applications using the open-source Netdata Agent.
 For an introduction to detecting anomalies and